Data Lake vs Data Warehouse

 A data warehouse is a data management system that provides business intelligence for structured operational data, usually from RDBMS.
 Data warehouses ingest structured data with predefined schema, then connect that data to downstream analytical tools that support BI initiatives.

-Data warehouses follow a schema-on-write data model, meaning that source data must fit into a predefined structure (schema) before it can enter the warehouse.
+The drawback: data warehouses follow a schema-on-write data model, meaning that source data must fit into a predefined structure (schema) before it can enter the warehouse.
 This is usually accomplished through an ETL (Extract-Transform-Load) process.

 This sample architecture contains all the most important elements of a data warehouse architecture.
 Data is captured from multiple sources, transformed through the ETL process, and funneled into a data warehouse where it can be accessed to support downstream analytics initiatives (data mining, reporting, and OLAP analysis).